 If you need to deliver session files to us via the Internet, but do not have an account with a file transfer service, feel free to use our Hightail Uplink below.

-Please deliver all audio as an OMF 2.0 or AAF.
+Please deliver all audio as an AAF or OMF 2.0.
 We prefer the audio be “embedded”, which contains all related media within the file.
 If you must link to the associated audio files, be sure to include all of the necessary files along with the OMF / AAF.
 Embedded OMF 2.0 file types have a file size limit of 2GB.
 If your project’s audio assets are larger than this size, please split the project by acts/breaks or tracks.
 If the first audio region in your timeline does not start right at one hour, please make a note about this during delivery.
 Including a 2-Pop in the timeline is also appreciated.
 The following are our preferred export specifications:

 Audio File Type: broadcast wave (.wav)